Frontier Communications vs. Spectrum Internet plan comparison

 Spectrum offers speedy, reasonably priced cable internet service, and a strong budget plan.
 We wish there were fewer fees attached, though.

-Frontier offers two types of internet service: fiber and DSL.
-That means there are two sides to the Frontier value equation.
-Frontier fiber service is generally an excellent value—you can get 500 Mbps for around $50 per month or 1 gig for around $75, both of which are excellent prices well below the national benchmark for similar plans.
-(1) If you go for 2 gigs or even the newly available 5 gig plan, you'll pay quite a bit every month but enjoy excellent reliability and super fast speeds.
-If you go for 5 gigs, free tech support is included.
+Frontier fiber service is generally an excellent value.
+You can get 500 Mbps for around $45 per month or 1 gig for around $65, both of which are excellent prices well below the national benchmark for similar plans.
+(1) If you get 2 gigs for around $100 a month or 5 gigs at about $130, you'll enjoy excellent reliability and super fast speeds.

-On the other hand, Frontier’s DSL plan is not nearly so exciting.
-It is around $50 per month for up to 115 Mbps, but the actual speed varies heavily with the specific area you’re in.
-Many places won’t see anywhere near 115 Mbps, but even if you do have that speed available, it’s not great for the price.
-There's also a required $85 installation charge.
-The good news, though, is that Frontier guarantees its DSL pricing for two years and doesn't require you to sign a contract.
+If you sign up for Frontier's DSL plan, it's quite a bit slower than fiber internet, but it's a great choice if you're in a rural area.
+Frontier's DSL plan is around $50 per month for up to 115 Mbps, but the actual speed varies heavily with the specific area you’re in.
+The good is that Frontier guarantees its DSL pricing for two years and doesn't require you to sign a contract.
+That's definitely a rare perk in the internet world!

 Spectrum service offers a solid value—particularly at the lowest tier.
 There are only three plans to choose from, which could either be a plus or minus depending on your perspective.
 In this case, we feel it’s a good thing: the plans are straightforward and easy to understand.